DETAILED ACTION

 As to claim 19 is rejected for same rationale as applied to claim 1 above.

 As to claim 2.
-Resh discloses the invention as cited above.
-Resh however is silent to disclose explicitly, wherein the session cookie information and overflow cookie information are encrypted, the browser cookie further comprising an unencrypted header providing a key identifier for a key used for decrypting the session cookie information and the overflow cookie information.
+Ben and Cord discloses the invention as cited above.
+Ben and Cord however are silent to disclose explicitly, wherein the session cookie information and the balance of the information are encrypted, the browser cookie further comprising an unencrypted header providing a key identifier for a key for decrypting the session cookie information and the balance of the information associated with the browser cookie that is stored in the database on the server.

-Wang discloses a similar concept in the same field of endeavor, wherein the session cookie information and overflow cookie information are encrypted (Wang, col.6, the browser cookie further comprising an unencrypted header providing a key identifier for a key used for decrypting the session cookie information and the overflow cookie information (Wang, col.6, The cookies 115 can include a unique cookie identifier and the small amount of data (which can include a cookie value, attributes, etc.). col.7, lines 41-47, When the web browser 111 sends a request 120 over the network 105, the web browser 111 can generate and send an attestation token 122 with the request, or send a request in the form of an attestation token 122, and col.12, lines 54-67, decrypting process.).
+Wang discloses a similar concept in the same field of endeavor, wherein the session cookie information and the balance of the information are encrypted, the browser cookie further comprising an unencrypted header providing a key identifier for a key for decrypting the session cookie information and the balance of the information associated with the browser cookie that is stored in the database on the server (Wang, col.6, The cookies 115 can include a unique cookie identifier and the small amount of data (which can include a cookie value, attributes, etc.). col.7, lines 41-47, When the web browser 111 sends a request 120 over the network 105, the web browser 111 can generate and send an attestation token 122 with the request, or send a request in the form of an attestation token 122, and col.12, lines 54-67, decrypting process.).

 As to claim 11 is rejected for same rationale as applied to claim 2 above.